matrix-org/synapse/docs/development/dependencies.md

-Then whenever you navigate to the synapse checkout, you should be able to run e.g. `mypy` instead of `poetry run mypy`; `python` instead of `poetry run python`; and your shell commands will automatically be ran in the context of poetry's venv, without having to run `poetry shell` beforehand.
+Then whenever you navigate to the synapse checkout, you should be able to run e.g. `mypy` instead of `poetry run mypy`; `python` instead of `poetry run python`; and your shell commands will automatically run in the context of poetry's venv, without having to run `poetry shell` beforehand.

-# Rules of thumb:

-- `poetry install --extras all` gets you into a good state.
-- `poetry install --extras all --remove-untracked` gets you into the precise locked state with no undeclared dependencies floating around.
-- Whenever you edit `pyproject.toml`, run `poetry lock --no-update` to keep them in sync.
-- `poetry run cmd args` when you need the python virtualenv context.
-  `poetry shell` is roughly the same as activating the virtualenv, execpt it starts a new shell.
-(Though see the direnv recommendation above, which makes both commands unnecessary.)

 # How do I...